theimpossibleastronaut/rmw/README.md

 If you're building from source, you will need the libncursesw(5 or 6)-dev package from your operating system distribution.
 On some systems just the ncurses packages is needed, and it's often already installed.

+#### Linux only

+* linux-headers

+`linux/btrfs.h` from the headers package is required for btrfs clone support.
+`meson setup` will fail if the header is missing.
+To bypass the check and exclude support for for btrfs (which is not needed for btrfs normally, but needed if you want to use `rmw` for rmw'ing files across btrfs root and subvolumes), add

+    -Dwant_btrfs_clone=false

+to the meson setup options.

 ### Compiling